carboclan/pm/research/DeFi.WTF_Agenda.md

   - DeFi Liquidity Models: MMORPG, Single Player Game, and beyond

 ### 3. Putting the "De" Back in DeFi 11:30-12:30
-  - 50 Shades of Decentralization: Design Principles and trade offs
+  - 50 Shades of Decentralization: Design Principles and Trade-offs
   - DeFi Bull vs. DeFi Bear: A Debate

 ### 4.Conversation with your DeFi Investor 12:30-13:30 //Lightning talks
-  - Profiling DeFi projects
+  - Profiling DeFi Projects
   - Will DeFi make ETH valuable?
-  - Open finance project equity or token: What's a better investment
+  - Open finance project equity or token: what's a better investment?
-  - Chasing Yield across DeFi, what are the best strategies
+  - Chasing yield across DeFi: what are the best strategies?

 ### 5. Inception or Deception?
 13:30-14:30 //Stream of talks
   - **The Onramp**: KYCed Volume vs. Permissionless Volume, and what's trending in DeFi UI?